 Expression of the mspA gene in E. coli yielded the MspA monomer as well as the channel-forming 100 kDa protein complex.
 From the molecular weight of the monomer, the 100 kDa protein could be a homopentamer.
-The MspA protein does not exhibit significant sequence similarity with other proteins in the current databases.
 No homologues could be identified in slow growing Mycobacteria such as M. tuberculosis and M. leprae.
 However, by hybridization, the genomes of M. fortuitum and M. chelonae, other fast growing Mycobacteria, seemed to include homologues.
 Based on CD and FT-IR spectra, MspA is composed primarily of β-strands (M. Niederweis, personal communication).

 The generalized transport reaction catalyzed by MspA is: